dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
- oh
-hey Kristin well I like that athyrium classic is an open platform so what I like to do is volunteer my time to reach out to other investors and see if maybe we can come to some consensus on our objectives as a group because in my view athyrium classic is composed of three camps primarily three constituencies that have differing objectives and it's very natural that they should have
+hey Kristin well I like that ethereum classic is an open platform so what I like to do is volunteer my time to reach out to other investors and see if maybe we can come to some consensus on our objectives as a group because in my view ethereum classic is composed of three camps primarily three constituencies that have differing objectives and it's very natural that they should have